How to Install Perl on Ubuntu 24.04, 22.04 or 20.04

 sudo apt install perl libdatetime-perl libjson-perl

-This command will install Perl along with the optional packages that you specified.
+This command will install Perl and the optional packages you specified.
 You can then use these packages in your Perl scripts to improve functionality and productivity.

 In addition to the optional Perl packages we have mentioned, there are many other Perl packages available on Ubuntu that you may find helpful.
 To search for additional Perl packages, you can use the apt-cache command, which is used to search the package repository on Ubuntu.